Amir380-A/aws-project/README.md

-# Serverless Data Processing Workflow on AWS
+# Serverless Image Processing Workflow on AWS

-This project demonstrates a fully serverless data processing pipeline using AWS services.
-It allows clients to upload data via a REST API and processes it through an event-driven architecture using AWS Step Functions and Lambda.
+This project demonstrates a serverless image processing application built using AWS services.
+Users upload images to an S3 bucket, which triggers a Lambda function to process and resize the images.
+Processed images are then stored in a separate S3 bucket, optionally accompanied by metadata and orchestrated workflows.

 ![Architecture Diagram](./Capture.PNG)